 A special pre-season event on Sunday afternoon, August 5 at 3PM marks the launch of CULTIVATE, Copland House's all-scholarship, intensive, annual creative workshop & mentoring program for highly-gifted composers at the beginnings of their careers.
 The concert features the world premieres of five brand new works composed especially for the program.

-The season's Opening Night Celebration takes place this evening, September 8 at 8PM with Bernstein in Black and White.
+The season's Opening Night Celebration takes place on Saturday evening, September 8 at 8PM with Bernstein in Black and White.
 Pianist Michael Boriskin will join Emmy Award-winning composer and pianist John Musto, a Copland House favorite, to perform Musto's dazzling two-piano version of the iconic West Side Story.
 Other classics from Candide and Wonderful Town, as well as tantalizing Bernstein rarities, will complete a dynamic and personal portrait of this American music giant.

 Paul Moravec's stunning Tempest Fantasy won the 2004 Pulitzer Prize, and is the featured work on a program called "Sounds and Sweet Airs": Shakespeare in Music on Sunday afternoon, October 14 at 3PM.
 The concert also includes music by the inspiring and indefatigable David Amram, who wrote many scores for legendary director Joseph Papp's first Shakespeare in the Park productions, and Foor for Love by Copland House Resident Robert Xavier Rodriguez.
 Moravec will be on hand to discuss the Bard's influence on his music.